 - Zuckerman Postdoctoral The studentships are for up to two years.

 - Zuckerman Postdoctoral Scholars receive a scholarship of $50,000 per academic year for up to two years, with $36,000 each year for living expenses and $14,000 each year for research ($10,000) and travel ($4,000) expenses.

 - If circumstances allow, Zuckerman Postdoctoral Scholarships may be renewed on a competitive basis for an additional one or two years.

 - Nationality: Citizens of the United States or Canada

-- The award can be taken at one of four Israeli universities
+- The award can be taken at one of seven Israeli universities